 Cancer is a deadly disease.
-However, when cancer is caught early on and treatment begins immediately, the chances of surviving cancer are much greater compared to when the cancer is discovered at an early stage.
+However, when cancer is caught early on and treatment begins immediately, the chances of surviving cancer are much greater compared to when the cancer is discovered at a later stage.
 Because of how fast cancer can proliferate – potentially leading to spread and harm that is irreversible – diagnosing cancer as soon as symptoms present themselves is essential.

 Unfortunately, doctors do not always take the steps necessary to ensure that cancer is diagnosed and that patients get the treatment that they need.
-This delay in diagnosis and treatment can have catastrophic – and even fatal – effects for the patient.
+This often delays diagnosis and treatment, which can have catastrophic – and even fatal – effects on the patient.

 At the law offices of Cohen, Placitella & Roth, P.C., we believe that every patient deserves access to high quality medical care, including a doctor who takes the steps necessary to properly diagnose cancer.
 When failure to diagnose leads to harm, our law firm will be by your side to investigate your case and determine whether or not malpractice occurred.
 If it did, we will fight tirelessly for you and your family to get you the compensation that you deserve.

 We have a reputation of excellence and trust in the community that we serve and have represented dozens of clients in successful claims.
 We have been serving our community for more than 40 years, and care about helping those who need our services the most.

 “CPR Law has been recognized as being the Best Lawyers in America and has helped victims injured as a result of corporate misconduct.
 I highly recommend!”